sgalles/jonction/README.md

 * It is not tested on a large set of feeds
 * Was tested only with my own MTP player
-* The mass-storage MP3 player feature is not implemented yet

-If you try Jonction on a MTP player that already contains important data, make sure you have a backup.
+If you try Jonction on a player that already contains important data, make sure you have a backup.

 Prerequisite
 ============